|

 Nothing can linearize the way through a scene like a given path.

-By placing the objects in the scene, the user can follow a direction, if interested in more details about the object.
 Since it is now predictable where the user will most likely look/move in the next few moments, audio files become more relevant, and can also be used similar to a standard video rendering.
 A certain time buffer for stopped movements / reorientation, or the fascination by the current scenerey should always be included.

 When creating a path, it should always lead from a nearby entry point to some teleportation station or even another exit/change point, to help unexperienced users to find their way around the scene.
 The distance between objects should not be forgotten, since it should always be visible where the next path objects are, but give a certain freedom to the user, to encourage further explorations.